savannahpobre/HTOF/README.rst

 Usage: Fits with Parallax
 -------------------------
+To fit an object with parallax, there are two ways.
+Both are equivalent.

+    1. Let htof compute the parallax factors anew.
+    2. Pull the parallax factors from the IAD or the scanning law.

-To fit an object with parallax, we need to provide a `central_ra` and `central_dec` to the `Astrometry` class.
-These positions will be used to calculate the parallax components of the fit.
+Option 1: we need to provide a `central_ra` and `central_dec` to the `Astrometry` class.
+These positions will be used to calculate the parallax components of the fit (the parallax factors).
 Using beta pic as an example, we would do:

 .. code-block:: python

     from htof.main import Astrometry
+    import numpy as np
     from astropy.coordinates import Angle
     # central ra and dec from the Hip1 catalog
     cntr_ra, cntr_dec = Angle(86.82118054, 'degree'), Angle(-51.06671341, 'degree')